gwu-cs-iot/collaboration/paper_review.md

 They provide background about the problem domain, and existing approaches to existing solutions (often spread across the Introduction and Related Work sections).
 They provide details about the design and implementation of the system which may teach you about new infrastructures, new tools, and new techniques that you didn't previously know existed.

-One way to read a paper is to approach it in three Phases:
+One way to read a paper is to approach it in three Phases.
+Please see [this document](https://github.com/gwu-iot/collaboration/blob/master/resources/local_copy/how_to_read_a_paper.pdf) from Keshav for more information.

 ### Phase 1: The Skim